Bruce Dal Canton: Death

 Bruce Dal Canton died on October 7, 2008, in Pittsburgh, Pennsylvania, aged 67, of esophageal cancer.

 Legacy

 On Friday, June 11, 2004, Dal Canton was inducted into the Pennsylvania Sports Hall of Fame.
 During Opening Day ceremonies on April 9, 2009, the Myrtle Beach Pelicans honored Bruce, who had been their pitching coach since 1999.
 The Pelicans' clubhouse was officially named in his memory and Dal Canton's number, 43, was retired.
-He was inducted into the California University of Pennsylvania Athletic Hall of Fame in 1995, and spent more than a decade as a coach in the Braves organization.
+As well, the team introduced the Bruce Dal Canton Service Award, which would be given to "a player that has demonstrated significant contributions to the Grand Strand community, the Carolina League and the baseball industry as a whole."
+He was inducted into the California University of Pennsylvania Athletic Hall of Fame in 1995.
+The university introduced a similar award called the Bruce Dal Canton Pitching Award, which would be given to "a Vulcan pitcher who exemplifies greatness of character."

 Dal Canton once threw a Perfect Game striking out every batter in a 7 inning high school game except for the shortstop who bunted and was thrown out at first.